I'm passionate about helping Wisconsin families protect their assets and preserve what matters to them for generations to come.

-Your plan reflects none of this, and now your family is left piecing together your estate and fighting over who gets what.
+If your estate plan reflects none of this, your family is left piecing together your estate and fighting over who gets what.

 This isn't what you wanted...

-As a former attorney at a traditional firm, I've seen first-hand what happens to families when an estate plan fails, and I've seen it happen in my own family.
+As a former attorney at a traditional firm, I saw first-hand what happens to families when an estate plan fails, and I've seen it happen in my own family.